SENG480/course/lectures/14-new.md

 	- > “Indeed, the ratio of time spent reading versus writing is well over 10 to 1.
 We are constantly reading old code as part of the effort to write new code. ...[Therefore,] making it easy to read makes it easier to write.” - Martin, Clean Code

 	- Singer et al. recorded developers spending < 25% of their time making source edits.
 2. Reading code is made easier by appropriate documentation.
-Our guest speaker gave an interesting example of a high-impact system based on sFTP and XML documents where the original developer spent a lot of effort capturing the business logic in ASCII comments and diagrams, much to his team's amusement.
+A guest speaker once gave an interesting example of a high-impact system based on sFTP and XML documents where the original developer spent a lot of effort capturing the business logic in ASCII comments and diagrams, much to his team's amusement.
 However, that effort saved thousands of dollars when it was time to port the system to a new sFTP service.
 3. "Appropriate" is hard to define, but we suggested it wasn't too hard to figure out.
 Do some rough "Fermi" approximations of how complex/long-lived/difficult to fix something is, and spend that much effort documenting it.
 Balance the return with the cost.
 4. Remember our 7 principles of effective documentation:
 	1. Write for the reader